Training for the Cathedral choirs is in the hands of a team of highly-skilled professional musicians:

-Originating from Yorkshire, Peter has spent the last eight years forging his musical career in London.
+Originating from Yorkshire, Peter spent eight years forging his musical career in London.
 He studied choral conducting for two years at the Royal Academy of Music with Patrick Russill and Paul Brough.
-He was the winner of the Alan Kirby prize for choir training 2007/8 and the Thomas Armstrong Prize for Choral Conducting 2008/9 and took part in masterclasses with David Hill and the BBC Singers.
+He was the winner of the Alan Kirby prize for choir training 2007/8 and the Thomas Armstrong Prize for Choral Conducting 2008/9 and took part in masterclasses with David Hill, James O’Donnell, Jeremy Summerly and the BBC Singers.

 In 2014 Peter became the Artistic Director for the Voices of Hangzhou Youth Choir based in a large city near Shanghai.
 He ran a summer school there during July and August 2014 for fifty children aged 8 to 16 and performed on Chinese National Day.
 He ran a similar course in August 2015, and the concert was broadcast on Chinese National Television as part of the 70th Anniversary celebrations for the end of World War II.

 Since moving to Cork, he has made the Cathedral Choristers his priority and he regularly visits schools across the Diocese, promoting singing and music more generally.
 The Diocese of Cork, Cloyne and Ross has formally recognised this strategy and from September 2017 it became the Diocesan Church Music Scheme.

 The Cathedral Choir appeared on RTÉ Television in October 2017, broadcasting a one hour service including a Bach Cantata, for the 500th anniversary of the Reformation.
 They produced a CD of Christmas Carols in 2017, with €6000 of the profits helping the Cork Simon homelessness charity.
 They went to Wales at Easter 2018 and they travelled to Hamburg and Lübeck in April 2019.